 For Genotyping applications, minimum read coverage per amplicon is 20X.

-However, we suggest starting with 500 reads/amplicon/sample for the first sequencing run to account for any potential off target, non-mapping, or poor quality sequencing runs.
-For subsequent sequencing runs, the reads/amplicons can be significantly reduced based on the panel’s performance and sequencing quality as a result of the DNA sample’s quality.
+However, we suggest starting with 1000 PE reads/amplicon/sample for the first sequencing run to account for any potential off target, non-mapping, or poor quality sequencing runs.
+For subsequent sequencing runs, the allocated PE reads/amplicons can be significantly reduced based on the panel’s performance and sequencing quality.

-For Somatic mutation applications, minimum read coverage is 500X for 1% allele frequency detection, and 200x for 5% allele frequency detection.
+For Somatic mutation applications, minimum read coverage per amplicon is 500X for 1% allele frequency detection, and 200x for 5% allele frequency detection.

-We suggest starting with 1000 reads/amplicon/sample for 1% allele frequency detection for the first sequencing run.
-For following sequencing runs, The reads/amplicons allocated can be significantly reduced based on the panel’s performance and sequencing quality.
+We suggest starting with 2500 PE reads/amplicon/sample for 1% allele frequency detection for the first sequencing run.
+For follow up sequencing runs, The reads/amplicons allocated can be significantly reduced based on the panel’s performance and sequencing quality.

 The suggested minimum read coverage is 7,500 paired-end reads/ amplicon/ nanogram of DNA input for detection of 0.1% allele frequency, when the minimum DNA input amount is also met.
 7,500 paired-end reads equates to 3,750 clusters or single-end reads on the sequencing chip.
 Please see FAQ for DNA input requirement for detecting 0.1% somatic variant frequency.